pingcap/docs-cn/tikv-configuration-file.md

         + When API V2 is used, you are expected to set `storage.enable-ttl = true` at the same time.
 Because API V2 supports the TTL feature, you must turn on `enable-ttl` explicitly.
 Otherwise, it will be in conflict because `storage.enable-ttl` defaults to `false`.
         + When API V2 is enabled, you need to deploy at least one tidb-server instance to reclaim obsolete data.
 This tidb-server instance can provide read and write services at the same time.
 To ensure high availability, you can deploy multiple tidb-server instances.
         + Client support is required for API V2.
 For details, see the corresponding instruction of the client for the API V2.
         + Since v6.2.0, Change Data Capture (CDC) for RawKV is supported.
-Please refer to [RawKV CDC](https://tikv.org/docs/dev/concepts/explore-tikv-features/cdc/cdc).
+Refer to [RawKV CDC](https://tikv.org/docs/latest/concepts/explore-tikv-features/cdc/cdc).
 + Default value: `1`

 > **Warning:**

 > - API V1 and API V2 are different from each other in the storage format.
 You can enable or disable API V2 directly **only** when TiKV contains only TiDB data.
-In other scenarios, you need to deploy a new cluster, and migrate data using [RawKV Backup & Restore](https://tikv.org/docs/dev/concepts/explore-tikv-features/backup-restore/).
+In other scenarios, you need to deploy a new cluster, and migrate data using [RawKV Backup & Restore](https://tikv.org/docs/latest/concepts/explore-tikv-features/backup-restore/).
 > - After API V2 is enabled, you **cannot** downgrade the TiKV cluster to a version earlier than v6.1.0.
 Otherwise, data corruption might occur.

 ## storage.block-cache